Whirl up a creamy, dairy free strawberry milkshake in seconds with three easy ingredients. Then enjoy a scrumptious dessert.

 Surprisingly, I first stumbled upon non-dairy products when I was looking for a low calorie heavy cream substitute.
 No one in my family has a lactose or dairy issue.
 I just wanted a quality ingredient that I could substitute for cream in my Creamed Spinach recipe.
 While looking in the dairy section I saw So Delicious coconut creamer.
 As the nutritional value was exactly what I was looking for, I bought it.
 Consequently I have expanded my consumption of non-dairy products such as Silk Coconut milk.
 It is lower calories than dairy milk and is easy to bake and cook with.

-Now that I have found how delicious So Delicious and Silk products are, I use them regularly like in this non-dairy Strawberry Coconut Milkshake.
-You only need three ingredients to make this luscious dessert milkshake.
+Now that I have found how delicious So Delicious and Silk products are, I use them regularly like in this non-dairy Coconut Strawberry Milkshake.
+You only need three ingredients to make this luscious dessert strawberry milkshake.
 It is creamy, dreamy and delicious.
+Everyone in my family loves a strawberry milkshake so this is a healthy way for us to enjoy it more often.

-To be sure to see Food Done Light’s next recipe, subscribe by email below now.
+To be sure to see Food Done Light’s next recipe, Champagne Jello Parfaits, subscribe by email below now.
 You won’t want to miss another recipe again.

 Also find Food Done Light videos on You tube.